 Statistics currently show a rise in divorce for the over-50s, which means that many children of newly divorced couples are likely to be adults themselves.
-In this article Donna Hart looks at the impact on these adult children.

 Adult children of divorcing parents often feel very involved.
 This is because, unlike with young children, parents may not feel the need to protect and shield their adult children from the dispute.
 They are likely to believe their grown-up children will be able to cope with the divorce.